-- 1. Students must come to class with the computers charged, all updates installed, and cookies and cache cleared in order for ATI to function properly during an exam. - 2.
+- 1. Students must come to class with their computers charged, all updates installed, alerts turned off, and cookies and cache cleared in order for ATI to function properly during an exam. - 2.
 Students must turn off and place cell phones, smart watches, earbuds, and all electronic devices in their bag prior to entering the classroom on exam days. - 3.
 Bags are to be placed along the wall in the back of the room and remain there until after exams are collected or completed. - 4.
-If a cell phone, smart watch, or electronic device is out during an exam, the student will have broken the honesty policy and will receive a 0 on the exam.
+If a cell phone, smart watch, or electronic device is out during an exam, the student will have broken the honesty policy and will receive a zero (0) on the exam.
 His/her name will be reported to The Office of Community Standards and Accountability for further action according to the Student Code of Conduct. - 5.
-You are permitted to have drinks.
+Students are permitted to have drinks.
 However, any labels on drink containers must be removed.
 Eating food during testing is prohibited. - 6.
-You are not permitted to wear hats with bills or hoods. - 7.
-Students will be given a whiteboard that they may write on after the exam has started, not before. - 8.
-Read the question carefully.
-Only choose more than one answer if the question is labeled "Select ALL that apply" or "Mark ALL that apply". - 9.
-Alternate format questions should be answered following the directions given by the instructor with the exam item. - 10.
-When you are finished with the exam, remain quietly in your seat until dismissed when time is up. - 11.
-Only calculators provided by the instructor or on the ATI testing software are permitted.
+Students are not permitted to wear hats with bills or hoods. - 7.
+Faculty may direct student seating to facilitate proctor viewing of exams. - 8.
+Students will receive a hard copy of these testing procedures prior to each exam.
+They will write their name legibly at the top.
+They may turn it over to use the back as scrap paper ONCE the exam has started.
+It will be collected at the end of the exam.
+Every student must turn in their scrap paper with their name on it.

-- 12. Students are not allowed to have any notes, PowerPoints, eBooks, etc open on their computer when taking the exam.
-All other windows must be closed and remain closed until the student has completed the exam and exited the testing environment. - 13.
-If the student encounters difficulty when taking an online quiz or exam, the student must notify the instructor immediately so the instructor/student can discuss options. - 14.
-Instructors may ask students to view any open screens, student's desktop or other suspect materials during the course of the test. - 15.
-Students who are suspected of academic misconduct during an exam may be removed from the testing environment and may not be allowed to complete the test at the discretion of the instructor, program manager, or Dean.
+- 9. Read the question carefully.
+Only choose more than one answer if the question is labeled "Select ALL that apply" or "Mark ALL that apply". - 10.
+Alternate format questions should be answered following the directions given by the instructor or with the exam item. - 11.
+There will be no communication between students during the exam.
+Students should raise their hand if they have a question the instructor will come to their desk.
+If a student is found to be communicating with another student during the exam, their exam will be terminated at that time and they will receive a grade of zero (0). - 12.
+No questions regarding the exam content will be allowed during the exam. - 13.
+When you are finished with the exam, remain quietly in your seat until dismissed. - 14.
+Only calculators provided by the instructor or on the ATI testing software are permitted. - 15.
+Students are not allowed to have any notes, PowerPoints, eBooks, etc open on their computer when taking the exam.
+All other windows must be closed and remain closed until the student has completed the exam and exited the testing environment. - 16.
+If the student encounters difficulty when taking an online quiz or exam, the student must notify the instructor immediately so the instructor/student can discuss options. - 17.
+Instructors may ask students to view any open screens, student's desktop, or other suspect materials during the exam. - 18.
+Students who are suspected of academic misconduct during an exam may be removed from the testing environment and may not be allowed to complete the test at the discretion of the instructor, program manager, or Dean. - 19.
+At least two proctors will be present for each exam.